saulpierotti/markdown_notebook/AG.md

 	* I can then test by PCR to locate specific tags
 	* By cross-referencing caryotype and PCR I can get a rough map of in which chromosome genes are (not so useful now, used in the pre-sequencing era)
 	* If before the formation of the hybrid I irradiate the normal line, I break its DNA and get small fragments
-	* In this case I wont to have avery big library, where each clone has a small fragment
+	* In this case I want to have a very big library, where each clone has a small fragment
 	* I can test by PCR in order to understand which markers from which chromosomes I get from each clone
 	* If in my assembly I have a contig that I cannot locate, I design PCR primers for that region
 	* I test all the library with the primers, and I select the clones that contain my tag